garfix/nli-go/doc/manual/knowledge-engineer/functions.md

 # Functions

-These are some built-in functions for use in rule bases.
+These are some built-in functions from `SystemFunctionBase` for use in rule bases.

 Each function takes in a single binding, and returns either an extended binding when it succeeds, or no binding when it fails.